-Interestingly, social perceptions of beauty have been significant factors in our social interactions – and social values – since the beginning of recorded time.
+Interestingly, social perceptions of beauty have been significant factors in our social interactions and values since the beginning of time.

-What constitutes attractiveness, loveliness or beauty does change constantly; yet in many ways, it sometimes remains the same.
-Perceptions of beauty often have similarity across cultures and, for faces, often over time.
-A great smile, large eyes and facial balance and facial symmetry seem to be consistent traits that leave a person being perceived as being attractive.
-There’s even a ‘golden-ratio’ of facial dimensions (akin to an inverted triangle) that unfortunately reverses as we age.
+What constitutes attractiveness, loveliness or beauty does change constantly.
+Yet in many ways, it remains the same.
+Perceptions of beauty often have similarities across cultures and, for faces, often over time.
+A great smile, large eyes and facial balance and symmetry seem to be consistent traits that leave a person being perceived as attractive.
+There’s even a ‘golden-ratio’ of facial dimensions (akin to an inverted triangle) that unfortunately reverse as we age.

 Beauty and Self Perception Might Change More Frequently for BODY Shape Preferences than for FACIAL Shapes